onflow/docs/docs/concepts/transactions.md

 **Payer**

-is the account that pays the fees for the transaction.
+A payer is the account that pays the fees for the transaction.
 A transaction must specify exactly one payer.
 The payer is only responsible for paying the network and gas fees; the transaction is not authorized to access resources or code stored in the payer account.

-Unlike Ethereum we can specify different payer and proposer, it can even be a third-party account.
-This is another great strength of Flow which will allow for wallet providers to cover fees of transactions and allow global scaling.
+By explicitly specifying a payer a transaction can be paid by third-party services such as wallet providers.

 ## Transaction Lifecycle